af21raida/Tesoro-Thrift-Shop/README.md

-# Thrift & Bid — Thrift Shop Management System
+# Tesoro — Secondhand Marketplace & Auctions

 University project scaffold: a secondhand marketplace with a limited-edition product auction/bidding system as its core feature.
 Next.js (App Router) +